simonw/til/datasette/playwright-tests-datasette-plugin.md

     raise AssertionError("Timed out waiting for {} to respond".format(url))
 ```
 The `ds_server` fixture creates a SQLite database in a temporary directory, runs Datasette against it using `subprocess.Popen()` and then waits for the server to respond to a request.
 Then it yields the URL to that server - that yielded value will become available to any test that uses that fixture.

+Note that `ds_server` is marked as `@pytest.fixture(scope="session")`.
+This means that the fixture will be excuted just once per test session and re-used by each test.
+Without the `scope="session"` the server will be started and then terminated once per test, which is a lot slower.

+See [Session-scoped temporary directories in pytest](https://til.simonwillison.net/pytest/session-scoped-tmp) for an explanation of the `tmp_path_factory` fixture.

 Here's what a basic test then looks like (in `tests/test_playwright.py`):
 ```python